Sign In Register

 Is Nevada a Good Place to Live?

-Based on current data, Nevada receives an overall livability score of 4.7 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, low unemployment, a highly educated population, a low poverty rate.
-Areas to be aware of include high housing costs, long commute times.
+Based on current data, Nevada receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, low crime rates, a highly educated population.
+Areas to be aware of include high housing costs, a high uninsured rate, long commute times.
 Nevada stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs